aprofetb/jquery.timeoutWarning/README.md

 # jquery.timeoutWarning
 jQuery Session Timeout Warning is a plugin that shows a session-about-to-expire message and allows the user to remain in the session by clicking a button.
+Here is a simple [demo](https://codepen.io/aprofetb/pen/oMaXPg).

 ## Usage
 ```js